-In its endeavour to sustain Internet security in the face of quantum computers, the National Institute of Standards and Technology (NIST) has selected Crystals-Kyber [20] as Key Encapsulation Mechanism (KEM) and Crystals-Dilithium [28], Falcon [56] and SPHINCS+[17] as digital signature algorithms.
-In comparison to their classical counterparts however, these algorithms (colloquially referred to under the umbrella acronym of PQC - designating Post-Quantum Cryptography), have significantly larger public key and signature / ciphertext sizes as elucidated in Table 1.
+In its endeavour to sustain Internet security in the face of quantum computers, the National Institute of Standards and Technology (NIST) has selected Crystals-Kyber [19] as Key Encapsulation Mechanism (KEM) and Crystals-Dilithium [28], Falcon [55] and SPHINCS+[16] as digital signature algorithms.
+In comparison to their classical counterparts however, these algorithms (colloquially referred to under the umbrella acronym of PQC - designating Post-Quantum Cryptography), have significantly larger public key and signature / ciphertext sizes as elucidated in Table I above.

 Size Constraints on DNS.
-With the quantum era on the horizon, DNSSEC must transition to CRQC-resistant algorithms so that it may continue to thwart cache poisoning attempts.
+With the quantum era on the horizon, DNSSEC must soon transition to CRQC-resistant algorithms so that it may continue to thwart cache poisoning attempts.
 However, the relatively larger footprint of PQC objects, as discussed above, will have major ramifications on the global DNS infrastructure.
 A DNS message, as originally specified, was restricted to a size of 512 bytes, with UDP being its primary transport.
 With a view to DNSSEC's higher space requirements (for transferring signatures and public keys), this size bound was eventually increased to a theoretical value of 64 KB with Extension Mechanisms for DNS (EDNS0) [24].
-Unfortunately, a DNS packet exceeding the Path Maximum Transmission Unit (PMTU), which is usually 1500 bytes (<< 64 KB), triggers IP fragmentation at the intermediate routers.
-The ensuing UDP/IP fragments not only may never arrive [19, 68] (e.g., due to being blocked by stateless firewalls) but also can be used to exhaust a resolver's resources [41] or to inject spoofed records in a DNS response [34].
-Additionally, the study of [68] has shown that up to 10% of resolvers fail to handle these fragments correctly.
+Unfortunately, a DNS packet exceeding the Path MTU (Maximum Transmission Unit), which is usually 1500 bytes (<< 64 KB), triggers IP fragmentation at the intermediate routers.
+The ensuing UDP/IP fragments not only may never arrive [67], [18] (for e.g., due to being blocked by stateless firewalls) but also can be used to exhaust a resolver's resources [40] or to inject spoofed records in a DNS response [34].
+Additionally, the study of [67] has shown that up to 10% of the resolvers fail to handle these fragments correctly.

-In order to avoid the multitude of issues linked with IP fragmentation, DNS messages are recommended to not exceed 1232 bytes in size [3, 55, 68].
-This conservative threshold, derived as 1280 (IPv6 minimum MTU) -40 (IPv6 Header) -8 (UDP Header), is deemed to prevent IP fragmentation on almost all network links [9, 54].
+In order to circumvent the multitude of issues linked with network layer fragmentation, DNS messages are recommended to not exceed 1232 bytes in size [3], [67], [54].
+This conservative threshold, derived as 1280 (IPv6 minimum MTU) - 40 (IPv6 Header) - 8 (UDP Header), is deemed to prevent IP fragmentation on almost all network links [8], [53].